GitDataAI/jzfs/docs/usecases.md

 ## Data Sharing
 Git-style version control allows for decentralized, asynchronous collaboration.
 Every person gets their own copy of the dataset to read and write.
 JZFS allows you to coordinate collaboration over the internet with permissions, human review, forks and all the other distributed collaboration tools you are used to from GitHub.

-Leveraging the the Git model of code sharing which has scaled to thousands of contributors for open source software, JZFS solve the data sharing as below:
+Leveraging the Git model of code sharing which has scaled to thousands of contributors for open source software, JZFS solve the data sharing as below:
 - Do you share data with customers?
 - Do they ask you what changed between versions you share?
 - Do they want to actively switch versions instead of having data change out from under them?